Sunrpc settings are not persistent after reboot.

 This document (7022831) is provided subject to the disclaimer at the end of this document.

 SUSE Linux Enterprise Server 12

-They can be set after boot-up by using "sysctl -p" which will read the settings from /etc/sysctl.conf and set them properly.
+However, they still can be set after boot-up by executing "sysctl -p" which will read the settings again from /etc/sysctl.conf.

 sunrpc.max_resvport = 1023

 sunrpc.transports = tcp 1048576